-The Presidential Cabinet consists of the Secretary General, Director of Legal Affairs, Director of Foreign and Security Policy, Director of Communications and the Special Adviser.
+The Presidential Cabinet consists of the Secretary General, Director of Legal Affairs, Director of Foreign and Security Policy, Director of Communications and Advisers (Foreign Affairs and Domestic Affairs).
 The Presidential Cabinet monitor issues relevant to the duties and authority of the President and report to the President; also, the Cabinet assists the President in carrying out official duties as instructed by the President.

 The Secretary General is the Chief of the Presidential Cabinet.

 Meetings of the Cabinet and programme meetings

 The President chairs Cabinet meetings dealing with the principal matters related to the performing of the President’s official duties, while the Secretary General chairs meetings dealing with other official business and preparing for future meetings.

 The President also chairs programme meetings attended by the Cabinet and the Aides-de-Camp.
 The Cabinet and the Aides-de-Camp prepare for programme meetings under the direction of the Secretary General.

 Aides-de-Camp of the President of the Republic